The-English-Agency/corporate-presentations/outline.md

 * Eye Contact
 * Dress

+Personability of the presentation:
+* storytelling devices
+* humane contextualization
+* visual aids
+* information calibrated to technical depth and expectations of audience

 ### A) Overall Coherence
 There are a multitude of factors that must be internalized to calibrate attitudes, content, and presentation style